AdobeXD/plugin-samples/migrations/index.md

 ## Development Steps

-We are going to take a look at a sample plugin that lets users increase the width and height of the selected rectangle by inputing pixel values in the UI.
+We are going to take a look at a sample plugin that lets users increase the width and height of the selected rectangle by inputting pixel values in the UI.
 As you can imagine, this process would be more efficient for the user if the plugin provided UI in a panel.

 Let's see what this plugin will look like before and after: